pymc-devs/pytensor/doc/extending/type.rst

         objects `a` and `b` could share memory.
 Return ``False`` otherwise.
 It is used to debug when :class:`Op`\s did not declare memory aliasing between variables.
 Can be a static method.
-        It is highly recommended to use and is mandatory for :class:`Type` in Pytensor as our buildbot runs in `DebugMode`.
+        It is highly recommended to use and is mandatory for :class:`Type` in PyTensor as our buildbot runs in `DebugMode`.